Prohibition is still to be achieved in the home; prohibition in alternative care settings and in day care requires

 The Constitution 1987 states that every child “is entitled to love, affection, understanding and moral and physical care from its father and mother” (art.
 261) and that a Family Code “should be developed to ensure the protection and rights of the family” (art.
 262) (unofficial translation).
 However, no Family Code has been adopted and the Government rejected recommendations to adopt a Code on Children made during the Universal Periodic Review of Haiti in 2012 on the grounds that this “depended on the elaboration of a family code”.
 A Family Code Bill, a Bill on violence against women and girls and a draft new Criminal Code are under discussion and a new Children’s Code is being drafted.
 As at September 2014, the draft Children’s Code would explicitly prohibit corporal punishment in the home and other settings (art.
 56, unofficial translation): “Subjecting a child to corporal punishment or humiliating or degrading treatment at home, at school, on the street or in other institutions is prohibited….”
 The Code was approved by Cabinet and tabled in Parliament; as at December 2015 no further progress had been made.
 The Child Protection Bill under discussion in May 2015 did not include prohibition.
-The Bill on violence against women and girls was expected to be passed in 2016.
+The Bill on violence against women and girls was originally expected to be passed in 2016, but the Government reported in August 2017 that preparations were being made for the submission to Parliament of the draft bill.
 The draft Criminal Code was submitted to the Ministry of Justice in May 2016 for validation and would reportedly criminalise “torture and cruel, inhuman or degrading treatment”.

 In September 2014, in response to a question by the Human Rights Committee as to whether corporal punishment is prohibited in all settings, including the family, the Government stated that corporal punishment “is prohibited and is punishable under the Act of 10 September 2001” but made no reference to the draft Children’s Code in this respect.